MRGilak/moonwalk/_notes/Computer Science/Algorithms/Insertion Sort.md

 layout: note
 title: "Insertion Sort"
 date: 2025-08-19
-excerpt: "Insertion sort is a sorting algorithm that iteratively inserts elements into a sorted array.
-It runs in O(n^2) time, with a best-case time complexity of Θ(n)."
+excerpt: "Insertion sort arranges elements by comparing and inserting each into a sorted portion.
+It runs in O(n^2) time, with a best-case time of Θ(n)."
 ---

 #algorithm #computer-science